sinus-x/discord-wormhole/README.md

 # Wormhole
-A discord bot to connect multiple guilds.
+A Discord bot able to connect multiple guilds with one shared chat.

 <p align="center">
   <!-- Discord -->